ArtifexSoftware/mupdf.js/docs/how-to-guide/node/document/index.rst

         i++
     }

-StructuredText_ contains objects from a page that have been analyzed and grouped into blocks, lines and spans.
+:doc:`../../../classes/StructuredText` contains objects from a page that have been analyzed and grouped into blocks, lines and spans.
 As such the `JSON` returned is *structured* and contains positional data and font data alongside text values, e.g.:

 |example_tag|